IBM PS/2 Model 30: Sales

 Sales of the Model 30 were mediocre in the first few months, according to Dataquest, a market research firm.
 For example, it was the only entry in the PS/2 lineup not to have a backlog of orders in June 1987.
 The Model 30 represented only 10 percent of the 250,000 PS/2s sold between the beginning of April and the end of May 1987.
 Computerworld reported that some outlets were discounting their stock of Model 30s by as much as 20 percent in response to tepid sales.
 An early enterprise adopter of the Model 30 was Delta Air Lines, who purchased 11,000 units for their customer reservation system.
 Norman Dewitt of Dataquest speculated that the Model 30 was sold at an artificially high price until remaining inventory of PC/AT and PC/XT were depleted.
 Despite its relative lackluster performance in the marketplace, the Model 30 sold the best of all PS/2s in the retail space.
 The Model 30 286 in 1988 was seen as IBM's attempt to target the low-end of single-user systems users, a segment where the PS/2 line had performed poorly as a whole.
 Winn L. Rosch surmised that it was IBM's loss leader in the personal computer market, "meant to undercut compatibles makers".

+By early 1990, the Model 30, along with the Model 50 Z, were the two best-selling models in the PS/2 line.
+In October 1989 alone, IBM sold 16,000 units of the Model 30.